skooter500/OOP-2017-2018/README.md

 If you want to try and use Eclipse, you can start Eclipse from the desktop of the lab computers and choose the option File | Open projects from File System and navigate to the Java folder in the repo you just cloned. *Do not choose the root of the repository - make sure you choose the Java folder instead!*.
 That should import all the code we worked on this semester into an Eclipse project.
 If you find the Package Explorer Window right click on Main and choose Debug As | Java Application you will get a black rectangular window popping up.
 For subsequent launches, you can click on the little bug symbol on the toolbar to launch the application.

-If you want to use the JDK command line tools you can try:
+If you want to use the JDK command line tools you can type:

 ```
 javac -classpath "./;./lib/minim.jar;./lib/core.jar" -d bin src/ie/dit/*.java
 java -classpath "./bin;./lib/minim.jar;./lib/core.jar;./lib/jsminim.jar;./lib/mp3spi1.9.5.jar;./lib/tritonus_share.jar;./lib/tritonus_aos.jar;./lib/jl1.0.1.jar" ie.dit.Main
 ```

+From the java folder in the bash shell.

 I recommend you copy and paste these commands!
 You can copy these using Ctrl + C and paste into the Windows command line using Shift + Insert.
 If you are on the Mac or Linux, you will need to replace the ; with :